SebastianLevy/MIE498Thesis/README.md

 # 3D Vision and Deep Learning Based Robotic Grasping for Human-Robot Interactions

+### Most of the code is under NDA, however a preview of the code used can be found in this repository

 ## Overview
 This project presents a novel approach to robotic grasping in cluttered environments, combining 3D vision with deep learning.
 The system integrates Mask R-CNN, 3D Convolutional Neural Networks (CNNs), and a UR5 robotic arm to identify, grasp, and manipulate objects accurately and adaptively.